OfficeDev/Microsoft-Teams-Samples/samples/tab-meeting-context/nodejs/README.md

    - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

-8) Add the tab in private/shared channel.
+8) Add the tab in meeting.

  **NOTE:** Only accounts with admin access can create private/shared channels in team.

 ## Features of the sample

-- Add the tab in private/shared channel.
+- Add the tab in meeting.
-- The details of the context object will be shown on tab based on channel type.
+- The details of the meeting context object will be shown on tab based.
 - You can expand/reduce the JSON for the context object and can also copy a particular object slice.

 ## Further reading